Preparation of an Emissions Trading System (ETS) in Mexico

 State of implementation/results

-- Building on the work of the Climate Alliance and with the support of the project, the adaptation of the Climate Change Act (LGCC) came into force in July 2018, which envisages the introduction of an ETS from 2022 and a three-year pilot from 2019.
+- Building on the work of the Climate Alliance and with support from the project, the Climate Law Amendment (LGCC) entered into force in July 2018, providing for the introduction of an ETS starting in 2022 and a three-year pilot phase starting in 2019.

-- The technical studies on, among other things, sector coverage, cap-setting, competitive impact, allocation methods; and the interlinkage with other policy instruments such as the CO2 tax and the clean energy certificate system have been published as official government publications.
-Analyses and recommendations for action on cap and allocation have been used to establish the relevant legal documents (cap, allocation).
-Analyses for the development of benchmarks and an auction mechanism for the subsequent phase were started in 2019.
-A quantification of the socio-economic benefits of an ETS is intended to help communicate the instrument to a broad audience.
+- Technical studies on, among other things, sector coverage, cap-setting (iki-alliance.mx/…), competitive impacts (iki-alliance.mx/…), allocation methodologies (iki-alliance.mx/…), and interlocking with other policy instruments such as the carbon tax and the clean energy certificate system (iki-alliance.mx/…) have been published as official government publications.
+A quantification of socio-economic benefits of the ETS will serve to communicate the instrument on a broad scale.

 - The project also supported the establishment of a government website on the ETS pilot phase (www.gob.mx/…) where studies and information materials developed by the project, such as brochures and fact sheets, are available to the public.
 In addition, a video on ETS has been published (www.youtube.com/…;v=9B2jAgivO6c&t=5s).
 The project has also developed didactic tools such as a training course for civil society and a reference book with contributions from 23 academics from renowned Mexican research institutions.
 The goal of both activities is to disseminate knowledge on ETS.